contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/01_get-started.md

 ![Request diagram](images/request-diagram.jpg "Request diagram")

-Here are some details about these elements:
+#### Method

+The **method** corresponds to the HTTP verb used.
+It identifies the action to execute on the resource.

+#### Protocol

-- The **protocol** used to interact with a server.
+The **protocol** used to interact with a server e.g. HTTP or HTTPS.

+#### Host, Port & Path

-- **Host** and **port** identify the target to contact to send the request.
+**Host** and **port** identify the target to contact to send the request.
 Once connected to the server, the **path** is used to select the resource to handle the request.

-- The **method** corresponds to the HTTP verb used.
-It identifies the action to execute on the resource.
+#### Query parameters

-- **Query parameters** are used to build the query string of the request.
+**Query parameters** are used to build the query string of the request.
 They contain data that does not fit conveniently into a hierarchical path structure.

+#### Headers

-- HTTP **Headers** define the operating parameters of an HTTP transaction.
+HTTP **Headers** define the operating parameters of an HTTP transaction.
 They correspond to a list of key-value pairs.

+#### Payload

-- Request **payload** corresponds to the data sent when supported.
+Request **payload** corresponds to the data sent when supported.
 This applies to methods POST, PUT and PATCH.

-DHC by Restlet defines four distinct sub areas: the request URL and method, the query parameters, the headers and the request payload.
+DHC by Restlet defines four distinct sub areas:

+- the request URL and method;
+- the query parameters;
+- the headers and
+- the request payload.

 ### GET method